- Onychoprion fuscatus

 Juveniles have scaly grey plumage

 Bridled Tern differs in having upper back contrastingly paler than rear head.
-Notice that winter Sooty Tern becomes more Bridled Tern-like in winter.
+Notice that Sooty Tern becomes more Bridled Tern-like in winter.

 Tropical (and sometimes subtropical) oceans all around the globe.

-Eight subspecies are recognized:
+Seven subspecies are recognized:

 Open sea, but they breed in colonies on rocky or coral islands.
 They are rarely seen on land, apart from when breeding.

 The nest is a ground scrape or hole.
 The clutch consists of 1-3 eggs.

 It feeds by picking fish from the sea surface.
 Their diet consists mainly of fish, squid and crustaceans, with insects and offal taken on occasion.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, S. M. Billerman, T. A. Fredericks, J. A. Gerbracht, D. Lepage, B. L. Sullivan, and C. L. Wood.
 2021.
 The eBird/Clements checklist of Birds of the World: v2021.
 Downloaded from https://www.birds.cornell.edu/clementschecklist/download/